anjali-deshpande-hub/chronic_kidney_disease/README-project-1.md

 * Team members collaborated to resolve conflicts during code merging.

 * Persistent issues were escalated to other team members who had IT experience for resolution.

+### Challenges

+During the execution of the team project, we encountered the following challenges:

+* Varying levels of technical skill proficiency.
+* Insufficient time.
+* Lack of experience of majority of team members working in data analysis area.
+* Resolving merge conflicts: Errors occurrences when combining team member's code.

+### Lessons Learned

+In teamwork, open communication, mutual respect, and assistance allow us to overcome any difficulties.

 ### Directory structure